9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 In a couple of shots I took, they look impressed with how sharp this lens is for what it costs.

-This is an autofocus lens, not a manual, a lot of cheaper lenses a manual, not autofocus.
+This is an autofocus lens, not a manual.
+A lot of cheaper lenses are manual, not autofocus.

-It’s f 1.4, your background disappears, and the bokeh looks very smooth or creamy in the background.
+It’s f 1.4, your background disappears, and the bokeh looks smooth or creamy.

 Good-looking continuous autofocus is something that I need because I do a lot of video stuff.

-And I tested it quite thoroughly on both common good and dark lighting.
+I tested it quite thoroughly on both standard good and dark lighting.

 And even in low light environments, it picked up focus well; when it locks on to its focus, it stays on its accuracy.

-And again genuinely impressed with how well it performs for your autofocus on video.
+And again, I’m genuinely impressed with how well it performs for your autofocus on video.

-If you didn’t have a Sony lens before, you got nothing to compare it to; you will be pleasantly surprised at how well it works.
+If you didn’t have a Sony lens before, you have nothing to compare it to; you will be pleasantly surprised at how well it works.

 If you’re thinking about using this lens for photography and using autofocus, you need it to be quick.